-- Ceasing to use data itself in certain ways (Article 5(2) and 6(2)), - Removing prohibitions on the conduct of business users of the platform (Articles 5(3), 5(4)), - Removing limitations on the conduct of end users of the platform (Article 5(5) and possibly Article 6(6),155 or;
+- Ceasing to use data itself in certain ways (Article 5(2) and 6(2)), - Removing prohibitions on the conduct of business users of the platform (Articles 5(3), 5(4)), - Removing limitations on the conduct of end users of the platform (Article 5(5) and possibly Article 6(6), 155 or;

-155 Insofar as Article 6(6) does not require the gatekeeper to enable switching between third party applications and services or from gatekeeper to third party applications and services but simply to remove technical or other barriers which might
+Insofar as Article 6(6) does not require the gatekeeper to enable switching between third party applications and services or from gatekeeper to third party applications and services but simply to remove technical or other barriers which might currently inhibit such switching.
+It is possible that dialogue with third parties might be required to identify the relevant barriers, although we would generally expect these to already be well understood by the gatekeeper and for third parties to have informed the gatekeeper about them.

-Removing restrictions on both business and end users (Articles 5(6), (7) (8) and Article 6(13)).156
+• Removing restrictions on both business and end users (Articles 5(6), (7) (8) and Article 6(13)).
+156